-“The Monuments Men,” a returning movie, directed, co-written and starring George Clooney, took in $8.1 million to place fifth for Sony.
+“The Monuments Men,” directed, co-written and starring George Clooney, fell to fifth place from third last weekend, with $7.9 million for Sony.
 Set during World War II, it follows a group of aging museum directors, curators and art historians in a race to rescue art trapped behind enemy lines as the Third Reich falls.
-The movie, which also stars Matt Damon and Bill Murray, has taken in $58 million in three weeks.
+The movie, which also stars Matt Damon and Bill Murray, has taken in almost $58 million in three weeks.

 “It’s doing just fine, but it plays to an older crowd,” Dergarabedian said.
 “Sometimes when you have that many big stars in a movie, expectations are really high.
 We’ll see how it goes over the long haul.”

-“About Last Night,” also from Sony, generated sales of $7.4 million to place sixth in its second weekend in theaters.
+“About Last Night,” also from Sony, generated sales of $7.5 million, falling to sixth from second place.
 BoxOffice.com had forecast revenue of $10.5 million.

 Remake From 1986

 The film, starring Kevin Hart, is a remake of the 1986 romantic comedy that starred Rob Lowe and Demi Moore.
 The new film moves to Los Angeles from Chicago and follows two couples who see their relationships tested in the real world.

 Weekend revenue for the top 10 films rose 12 percent to $94.3 million from a year earlier, Rentrak said.
 Domestic box-office sales year to date are $1.52 billion, up 9.5 percent from a year earlier.